SilentVoid13/sov/README.md

 sov is a text-editor agnostic tool to help you manage your personal knowledge notes.

 Why all-in on a specific editor?
-The philosophy behind sov is to provide a set of basic features to help you manage your notes either through a CLI or an LSP, to then let you pick your editor of choice to write/edit/view your notes: Neovim, VSCode, Zed, ...
+The philosophy behind sov is to provide a set of basic features to help you manage your notes either through a CLI or an LSP.
+You can then use your editor of choice to write/edit/view your notes: Neovim, VSCode, Zed, ...

 > **Disclaimer**: sov was primarily designed for my personal usage.
 I want to keep this tool as simple and as straight to the point as possible with no extra-bloat features.
 If it suits you as well that's great, otherwise you can check other alternatives listed below.

 ## Plaintext format requirements

 Your plaintext notes have to respect a certain format for sov to work.
-The idea is to make these requirements as less constraining as possible to let you build a customized system that suits you.
+The idea is to make these requirements as less constraining as possible to let you build your own customized system.

 The requirements are:
 - Your notes are markdown files
 - Wiki-links are used to link notes (e.g. `[[MyNote]]`)
+    - Linking to a header is supported (e.g. `[[MyNote#MyHeader]]`)
+    - Aliases are supported (e.g. `[[MyNote|MyNoteAlias]]`)
 - YAML metadata is located at the top of the file enclosed by three dashes (`---`)
+    - The `aliases` key is used to set aliases for the note
+    - The `tags` key is used to set tags for the note

 This format is fully compatible with Obsidian.